UBC Blogs Guide

 ubc-logo

-UBC Blogs is an interactive website-building platform where you and your students can create websites for sharing content individually or collaboratively.
-These websites can become course websites, group blogs, peer review spaces, or personal portfolios—all built on a flexible WordPress foundation, which helps you implement different themes and add-on tools without having to learn code.
+These websites can become course websites, group blogs, or personal portfolios—all built on a flexible WordPress foundation that helps you add different visual themes and customizable functionality without needing to learn code.

 Access Immediate